 PCTPA is planning several public workshops/meetings throughout the PA&ED phase.
 At each, the project team will present the latest information regarding the design, environmental process, and schedule and will gather input from community members.
 The community can voice their opinions at these meetings and through other means, such as sending in comment cards, visiting the project website, and using project contact information provided on the website.

 Why is PCTPA involved?

 PCTPA is the project’s local sponsor because it is providing funding for the PA&ED phase.
 In 2005, PCTPA received $61.1 million for the I-80 Bottleneck project through Roseville.
 This project has realized significant savings during construction.
 The PCTPA Board reallocated this savings to a number of other I-80 interchange improvement projects.
-Approximately $3.9 million is available to this project for PA&ED and future design phases.
+Approximately $3.9 million is available to this project for PA&ED.
 PCTPA retained the CH2M HILL consultant team to complete this work.

 What role will Caltrans play?

 Because the project is on the State Highway System, Caltrans is the project lead and the owner of the facility.
 They will be responsible for ensuring the PA&ED phase complies with federal/state requirements.
 PCTPA will also actively encourage input from local jurisdictions (Lincoln, Rocklin, Roseville, and Placer County), along with interested organizations and individuals.

 Why are consultants being used for this work?
 How were they selected?
 What are their qualifications?